NHMDenmark/Mass-Digitizer/monitor_script/readMe.md

 I believe the problem is the gap between operating systems : MACOS vs windows & Linux(Ubuntu) vs. windows.
 There is also different filesystems to consider.

 ## Future developments
-I wish to implement the current code using the Watchdog library since it is a more elegant solution
+I wish to implement the current code using the Watchdog library since it is a more elegant solution.
+The Event monitor will be its own class and the events will trigger methods in a module depending on the type of event.